Ocheben/ibolda-gatsby/src/pages/about/index.md

     directors one of which is named as the Chief Executive Officer (CEO) with others anchoring different units.
-To be able to provide services in an efficient and timely manner, we work with Associate Consultants of high reputation and profile in their careers.
+To be able to provide services in an efficient and timely manner, we work with Associate Consultants of high reputation and profile in their careers
   title: Organization Structure
 core:
   description: >-